kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 # Virtual machines:

 **Virtual machines:**

 A VirtualMachine provides additional management capabilities to a VirtualMachineInstance inside the cluster.
-That includes:

-- ABI stability

-- Start/stop/restart capabilities on the controller level

-- Offline configuration change with propagation on VirtualMachineInstance recreation

-- Ensure that the VirtualMachineInstance is running if it should be running

-It focuses on a 1:1 relationship between the controller instance and a virtual machine instance.
-In many ways it is very similar to a StatefulSet with spec.replica set to 1.
+Read more about VM [here](https://kubevirt.io/user-guide/docs/latest/architecture/virtual-machine.html)

 # How to use a VirtualMachine: